Resolution of compact Einstein orbifolds in general dimensions: Preliminaries and Set-up

 First of all, after choosing a subsequence, we can assume each $M_i$ is diffeomorphic to $M_0\#N$.
-Then, it was proved by \cite{Ozu1} that, the glued metric \( g_{t} \) is a good approximation of the resolution sequence:
+On the neck region, Bando \cite{Bando90,BandoCorrection} proved that Riemannian curvature of $g_i$ is decaying as $r^{\beta}+\left(\frac{t}{r}\right)^\beta$.
+Then, the following fundamental theorem of Ozuch \cite{Ozu1} tells that, the (pointed-)Gromov-Hausdorff approximation could be improved to weighted $C^{2,\alpha}$ approximation.

 \begin{theorem}[\cite{Ozu1}, Theorem 6.4; \cite{Ozu2}, Corollary 2.10] There exists a constant $\beta>0$ such that the followings hold.